Positive Case Response Procedures

 - Re-submit daily HealthCheck to report the positive test result as soon as possible.

-- Notify the Supervisor/ PI that they will not be coming to campus.
+- Notify your supervisor/ PI that you will not be coming to campus.

-- As required by the Medical Support Team investigation, provide requested information including but not limited to:
+- Promptly respond to the University’s Medical Support Team investigation call, being ready to provide requested information including but not limited to:

 - visited locations on campus within the previous 48 hours, and